DzenisKajevic/SolidityNethereumProject/README.txt

   * AccessControl gives the Admin role to certain accounts so only they can upload info to the leaderboard
  + Generated contract definitions for AccessControl & Leaderboard contracts

+- Finished (19.1.2023; 19:30)
+ + Recreated Leaderboard contract so it can return an array of structs The previous one could only return top 5 record holders 1 by 1, which would is very inefficient...
+ + Added a function to return the current leaderboard length
+ + Generated new C# contract definitions
+ + New Leaderboard contract address: https://goerli.etherscan.io/address/0xeF2F6f31e51E703d08f006689978e6369f72Af83

 - Next I need to:
  + Call the Leaderboard contract inside the game to:
   * upload score